gareth78/TRTPlanner/README.md

 ## Privacy

-TRT Planner does not send data anywhere.
+MediTrack does not send data anywhere.
 All configuration and schedules are stored in the browser via `localStorage`.

 ## Author

-The TRT Planner team
+The MediTrack team

 ## Changelog